Skip to main content

 To understand the terminologies used in the omnichannel insights, see Managing Omnichannel Insights .

-Items sold by store
+Items sold by the store

 In this scenario, you can see that the New York 5th Ave store sold a series of items via multiple attributed associates.
 This is accomplished by filtering the data on Sale Location = "new york 5th ave".

-Tracking the life cycle of an item
+Tracking the lifecycle of an item

 In this scenario, you can see an e-commerce order was placed, routed to a DC which did not have the expected available inventory and was rejected.
 The item was then re-routed to the New York 5th Ave store and fulfilled from there.